waqaradil/AdonisRepo/README.md

 NOTE: Carefully read the cli instructions after command execution.

-### Let me know if the issue and let's expand this to the next level.
+### Let me know the issues and let's expand this to the next level.